-- · don't put us on display design the area so private conversations are not heard - · don't create a 'walk of shame' - · use artwork and panels to create a place that doesn't feel cold and clinical - · streamline the queuing process and tell people how long they're going to be waiting - · provide something to keep children occupied.
+- · don't put us on display design the area so private conversations are not heard - don't create a 'walk of shame' - use artwork and panels to create a place that doesn't feel cold and clinical • streamline the queuing process and tell people how long they're going to be waiting - provide something to keep children occupied.

-Since June 2018 we have introduced the new front-of-house layout in 52 service centres, and we plan to make changes in all our service centres by 2020.
+and we plan to make changes in all our service centres by 2020.

-Our staff have donated over 500 children's books for use in service centres.
-This has proved so successful that we are initiating a further book request drive to provide more books in a wider range of service centres.
+so successful that we are initiating a further book request drive to provide more books in a wider range of service centres.